Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 # Gazetrack

 This provides the complete guide to the work which is implementing and tuning the [Google's architecture](https://research.google/pubs/pub49585/).
-We follow Google’s implementation of the Paper titled “ Accelerating eye movement research via accurate and affordable smartphone eye tracking” and go into much depth of their implementation
+We follow Google’s implementation of the Paper titled “ Accelerating eye movement research via accurate and affordable smartphone eye tracking” .

 ## Introduction